 What to Watch Out for While Your Marijuana Grows

 Adjusting Your pH Doesn’t Take a Ph.D.

-One of the first things farmers do when starting new plants is check the pH of their water and soil.
+Checking the pH of their water and soil is one of the first things farmers do when starting new plants.
 Cannabis thrives in slightly acidic soil, in the vicinity of 5.5 to 6.8.
 Cannabis growing in unfavorable pH environments can become incapable of up-taking essential nutrients.
 Keeping an optimum pH is simple and affordable, and is critical to the health of your marijuana plants.

 How Much Should I Water My Cannabis Plant?

 When planting your cannabis, make sure you’ve provided adequate drainage.
 Leave the crown of the plant slightly higher than the soil, even if tiny roots are exposed.
 Under-watered plants look droopy, with leaves hanging by their stems.

 Conversely, waterlogged roots are a vector for rot and disease.
 If the soil feels soggy, let it dry out before watering again.
 If your plant is in a small pot, tip it sideways and smell the root area.
 If it smells rotten, you’re probably overwatering, and you may have issues.

 The rows upon rows of expensive, unfamiliar products in a grow shop can overwhelm novice gardeners.
 Do you really need all of these products?
 Probably not, especially if you’re using healthy garden soil.
 Indoor farmers are more dependent on nutrients, but a few tips will help simplify nutrient questions.